uw-labs/strongbox/README.md

    This will edit global git config to enable strongbox filter and diff configuration.

-2. In each repository you want to use strongbox, create `.gitattributes` file containing the patterns to be managed by strongbox.
+2. In each repository you want to use Strongbox, create `.gitattributes` file containing the patterns to be managed by strongbox.

    For example:

    ```
-   secrets/* filter=strongbox diff=strongbox
+   secrets/* filter=strongbox_v2 diff=strongbox_v2
    ```

 3. Generate a key to use for the encryption, for example:
    ```
-   strongbox -gen-key my-key
+   strongbox_v2 -gen-identity my-key
    ```
    This will add a new key to your `.strongbox_keyring`.
 By default, the keyring is created in the `$HOME` directory, but this location can be changed